Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Your Forward Logistics AI Is Half the Story

-The delivery isn’t the end of the logistics challenge.
-It’s the midpoint.
-Returns are the other half of the equation — the half that’s been neglected, manually managed, and accepted as a cost of doing business.
-It doesn’t have to be.
+Returns are the other half of the equation — the half that has too often been manually managed and accepted as a cost of doing business.
+That is no longer necessary.

-For enterprise retailers willing to apply the same AI rigor to reverse logistics that they’ve applied to forward delivery, returns stop being a margin drain and start becoming what they should be: a signal of customer trust, a source of recovered revenue, and a genuine competitive edge.
+For enterprise retailers willing to apply the same AI rigor to reverse logistics that they have applied to forward delivery, returns can become a source of recovered revenue, customer trust, and competitive advantage.

 Benefits of AI-Optimized Reverse Logistics